opensourcez/zeeks/README.md

     // A prefix that will be added to each match, we recommend making it very descriptive so that you have an easier time understanding the results.
     "prefix": "SEARCH TAG"

+    // Pre parse the file with a cli
+    "parse": "[tool name]"
 }
 ```
+# Available parsing tools
+ - strings
+ - hd

 # flags
 ```